sriyanaidu/Team_08_Final_Project/README.md

 Updated: Daily

-**Cloud Functions**
+### Cloud Functions
 <img width="1120" alt="image" src="https://github.com/sriyanaidu/Team_08_Final_Project/assets/160145247/d81dfc1f-6e63-42bf-b03f-be084548ae7d">

 The python based cloud functions have been developed to facilitate the execution of APIs for data collection via the Google Cloud Platform.
-Following data collection, additionally the cloud fucntions transfers the gathered data into the corresponding storage buckets.
+These codes utilize the login credentials and the API token to access the API and collect the data.
+Following data collection, the cloud fucntions transfers the gathered data into the corresponding storage buckets before further process takes place.

-**List of buckets created**
+### List of buckets created
 <img width="930" alt="image" src="https://github.com/sriyanaidu/Team_08_Final_Project/assets/160145247/9eef00d2-b524-461b-b7cf-98f290bf50ee">

 In Google Cloud Platform, we implemented a data management system by creating separate buckets for each data source: crashes, crime, and traffic violations.
 These buckets, named "crashesumd," "crime_bucket_api," and "inst767trafficviolationsbucket," respectively, were designed to organize and store the data collected from the corresponding APIs.
 Moreover, we implemented a scheduler to automate data updates everyday at 9 AM EDT, ensuring that each time the scheduler runs for each API call, the relevant folder within the respective bucket is automatically updated with the latest data.

-**Cloud Scheduler**
+### Cloud Scheduler
 <img width="1116" alt="image" src="https://github.com/sriyanaidu/Team_08_Final_Project/assets/160145247/b34b7247-380c-44e4-a370-6045917c120e">

 The Cloud Scheduler is a cron job service which is used to run the cloud functions everyday at 9am EDT (0 9 * * *).
 The data is stored in their respective buckets as mentioned earlier.